 is given the value entered in the edit box by the user.
 If present,

-link is executed after OK has
+the responseLink link is executed after OK has

 been chosen.
-The text within responseLink
+The text within responseLink may refer

-to controlSequence
+to controlSequence.

 If Cancel is clicked instead, the control sequence is given